-- The customer's name and address, order or serial number; - The production date; - The agreed coating thickness and the actual thickness measured (minimum and maximum values of average thickness); - The results of the mass loss test (unless not required by the customer) - The results of the dye spot or admittance test (unless not required by the customer) - The results of all other tests required by the customer; - Measures taken to remedy values not meeting the requirements.
+- The customer's name and address, order or serial number; - The production date; - The agreed coating thickness and the actual thickness measured (minimum and maximum values of average thickness); - The results of the mass loss test (unless not required by the customer) - The results of the examination for visible defects. - The results of the assessment, where applicable, of surface texture and colour. - The results of the dye spot or admittance test (unless not required by the customer) - Final dimensional tolerances (unless not required by the customer). - The results of the wear resistance test (unless not required by the customer). - The results of all other tests required by the customer; - The agreed sampling procedure.
+See 9.1 - The type of test specimens for product tests.
+See 13.7.1Measures taken to remedy values not meeting the requirements.